Mica Paris presents 'A Celebration of Aretha Franklin' with Emeli Sandé and special guests

 True North 2022: Mica Paris presents ‘A Celebration of Aretha Franklin’ with special guests

-The British Queen of Soul, Mica Paris, joins us at True North 2022 in a one-of-a-kind celebration of the legendary Aretha Franklin.
-Mica will be joined by an array of special guests to lead us through the classic hits such as Respect, I Say A Little Prayer, You Make Me Feel Like A Natural Woman and many more in one unforgettable night.
+The British Queen of Soul, Mica Paris, joins us at True North 2022 with Emeli Sandé and special guests for a one-of-a-kind celebration of the legendary Aretha Franklin.
+Mica will lead us through the classic hits such as Respect, I Say A Little Prayer, You Make Me Feel Like A Natural Woman and many more in one unforgettable night.

 With previous True North curated concerts celebrating the music of Neil Young, David Bowie, Stevie Wonder and Kate Bush among others, this concert at True North has become a highlight of the festival and a firm favourite among audiences.